jfrog/jfrog-azure-devops-extension/README.md

 # Overview

-JFrog provides tight integration with [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) through the *[JFrog Extension](https://marketplace.visualstudio.com/items?itemName=JFrog.jfrog-azure-devops-extension)*
+[JFrog](https://jfrog.com/) provides tight integration with [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) through the *[JFrog Extension](https://marketplace.visualstudio.com/items?itemName=JFrog.jfrog-azure-devops-extension)*
-Beyond managing efficient deployment of your artifacts to Artifactory, the extension lets you capture information about artifacts deployed, dependencies resolved, environment data associated with the build runs and more, that effectively facilitates fully traceable builds.
+Beyond managing efficient deployment of your artifacts to [JFrog Artifactory](https://jfrog.com/artifactory), the extension lets you capture information about artifacts deployed, dependencies resolved, environment data associated with the build runs and more, that effectively facilitates fully traceable builds.
 JFrog brings continuous integration to [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) through the *JFrog* extension.

-The *JFrog* extension for Azure DevOps supports:
+The *[JFrog Extension](https://marketplace.visualstudio.com/items?itemName=JFrog.jfrog-azure-devops-extension)* for Azure DevOps supports:

-* Running your builds while using JFrog Artifactory as the binary repository manager
+* Running your builds while using [JFrog Artifactory](https://jfrog.com/artifactory) as the binary repository manager.
-* Gaining full traceability of your builds by capturing your build-info from your builds and publishing it to JFrog Artifactory
+* Gaining full traceability of your builds by capturing your build-info from your builds and publishing it to [JFrog Artifactory](https://jfrog.com/artifactory).
-* Managing your binaries lifecycle with JFrog Artifactory
+* Managing your binaries lifecycle with [JFrog Artifactory](https://jfrog.com/artifactory).
-* Auditing your projects and scanning your builds with JFrog Xray
+* Auditing your projects and scanning your builds with [JFrog Xray](https://jfrog.com/xray).
-* Distributing your artifacts with JFrog Distribution.
+* Distributing your artifacts with [JFrog Distribution](https://jfrog.com/distribution/).

 ## Table of contents